Safety 'What to do if'

 Festivals can be overwhelming and can take a toll on your mental health.
 If you need support, a friendly chat, or a comfortable stress-free place to chill out, you can visit:

-One of Our Airhubs (24hrs) – 19 across all campsites and arena
+One of Our AirHubs or Get Ready With Me Tents (24hrs) – across campsites and arena

 The volunteer team are expertly trained at listening and providing comfort to those in need.

-Reading Street Pastors (24hrs) – Brown Campsite, next to Toilet facilities
+- Reading Street Pastors (24hrs) – Brown Campsite and Yellow Campsite

 The local team provide a friendly face and listening ear for festivalgoers operating within our Safeguarding teams in the campsites.